 Even with my obscured view, we had managed to walk in the direction of the English flower garden.
-With the help of Google maps keeping us on the right path.
-With a little peek, I caught sight of the brightest red florets.
+Thanks to the help of Google maps keeping us on the right path.
+With a little peeking, I caught sight of the brightest red florets.
 I took out my camera and adjusted my umbrella.
 Ahead of me lay flowerbeds of various shades.
-Too beautiful to miss
+Too beautiful to miss.

 A dozen photos later we continued on the narrowing path.
 Once again pulling out our cameras to capture different perspectives of everything in sight.
 I was mesmerized by the vibrancy of the pink and purple flowers that bordered the contrasting green foliage behind them.

 The best thing I found about Regent’s Park apart from the striking flowers, was the straightforward routes.
 There was no meandering around bends.
 Beside the tree-lined pathway, we came across a quaint little cottage housing a coffee shop.
 A little random, but also in the right place at the right time, especially for my tired feet.
 We found a vacant bench and made ourselves comfortable, bags down, legs crossed and warm paper cups in our hands.
 Enjoying the hot beverage and quiescence, I watched others leisurely stroll by.